 Often, you have to learn lessons the hard way, whether it be physical, emotional, or financial lessons.
 You can share the information that you’ve learned over the years to save someone else a headache down the road.
 This small act of kindness is one of the most important for forging meaningful connections and relationships.
 Plus, it doesn’t cost anything except the time you give when sharing these tips on life.

 This list is not a comprehensive one; there are plenty of ways to be kind on a budget that weren’t mentioned.
-As you continue to practice kindness, you can add your own custom twist on each of these examples.
+As you continue to practice random acts of kindness that don't cost money, you can add your own custom twist on each of these examples.
 Maybe it’s mailing your handwritten letter in your own personalized stationery.
 Maybe it’s donating items to a specific shelter that has the same beliefs that you do, or maybe it’s just trying to smile at every person you pass.
 Now, you know that kindness doesn’t have to be buying your friend’s coffee everyday or saving up to write that waiter a really large tip.
 You can spread small acts of budget-friendly kindness everywhere you go, making the world a much nicer place to live in.
 Remember, being kind doesn't cost anything

 💜Do you want to give more of your time helping others?
 Check out Why You Should Volunteer in College (& How to Do It).